 \subsubsection{Goodness-of-fit testing for parametric regression models}

 As another application, we use hunt and test to construct flexible goodness-of-fit tests for parametric regression models.
-The approach we take here is closely related to the generalised residual prediction (RP) test (\citealp{jankova2020goodness}; see also \citet{shah2018goodness}) for assessing the goodness of fit of (potentially high-dimensional) generalised linear models.
-Generalised RP tests also employs sample splitting and could equally well benefit from our rank transform p-value aggregation scheme.
-However our construction here is applicable more broadly to test the specification of models of the form
+The approach we take here is closely related to the generalised residual prediction (RP) test (\citealp{jankova2020goodness}; see also \citealp{shah2018goodness}) for assessing the goodness of fit of (potentially high-dimensional) generalised linear models.
+Generalised RP tests also employ sample splitting and could equally well benefit from our rank transform p-value aggregation scheme.
+However, our construction here is applicable more broadly to testing model specification of the form

 where $h(X)$ is the conditional mean or a conditional quantile of outcome $Y \in \R$ given $X \in \R^p$.